 4.105.1 Adjustments to Rating Requirements for Building Demolition and Density.

-Applications subject to the Port of San Francisco Green Building Standards Code, whereby construction of a new building is proposed within five years of the demolition of a building on the site, where such demolition occurred after the effective date of the Green Building Ordinance - November 3, 2008 - the sustainability requirements for new buildings pursuant to the San Francisco Green Building Standards Code shall be increased as follows:
+For applications subject to the Port of San Francisco Green Building Standards Code, whereby construction of a new building is proposed within five years of the demolition of a building on the site, where such demolition occurred after the effective date of the Green Building Ordinance - November 3, 2008 - the sustainability requirements for new buildings pursuant to the San Francisco Green Building Standards Code shall be increased as follows:

-4.105.1.1 LEED® Projects.
+LEED® Projects.
 For projects attaining a LEED® certification: